 1. Use AI for First Drafts, Not Final Outputs

 Treat every AI output as a starting point.
-The value isn’t in the raw output — it’s in the time saved getting to a first draft that a human can then refine.
+The value is not the raw result.
+It is the time saved getting to a first draft that a human can then refine.

 2. Build Validation Into Your Pipeline